alexholehouse/SBMLIntegrator/README.txt

   the integration model.
 Typically, you'd want the larger of the two models to be the base model (and as a result the base of the integration model)

-SBMLIntegrator integrates two models based on a configuration file.
+SBMLIntegrator integrates two models based on a configuration file, named

+integrate.conf

-A configuration file defines what elements of one model (the import model) are brought into the other model (the integration model) .
+A configuration file defines what elements of one model (the import model) are brought into the other model (the integration model).
 SBML files are based on lists of ten elements shown below;

 - Function Definitions